AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ![Editing a rich text component](assets/rich-text-editing.png)

-Additionally, formatting options and details on your text are available in the component rail.
-Changes are automatically saved once focus leaves the edited field in the component rail.
+Additionally, formatting options and details on your text are available in the properties rail.
+Changes are automatically saved once focus leaves the edited field in the properties rail.

 ### Editing Media {#edit-media}

-If you are in [components mode](#component-mode) and you select an image, you can view its details in the component rail.
+If you are in [components mode](#component-mode) and you select an image, you can view its details in the properties rail.

 ![Editing media](assets/ue-edit-media.png)

-Tap or click the **Replace** button below the preview of the selected image in the component rail to replace the image with another from your library of assets.
+Tap or click the **Replace** button below the preview of the selected image in the properties rail to replace the image with another from your library of assets.

 1. The [asset selector](/help/assets/asset-selector.md#using-asset-selector) window opens to allow you to select an asset.
 1. Tap or click to select a new asset.
-1. Tap or click **Select** to return to the component rail where the asset was replaced.
+1. Tap or click **Select** to return to the properties rail where the asset was replaced.

 Changes are saved to your content automatically.